FullGC/FullGC.github.io/_posts/2019-10-18-Overcome-the-Secrets-challenge-management-with-Hashicorp-Vault-and-the-Hashi-Tools-library.-.md

 * Secure auditing.

 Vault seemed like a natural fit, as it technically provides all of the above; it supports dynamic secrets for all popular systems and tools (cloud providers, databases, ssh, etc.), it provides a central, secure, configurable place to store secrets, it offers a variety of authentication methods which perform authentication and assigning policies to a user and services, and it has automatic revocation and auditing.

-(If you are not familiar with Vault, take a few minutes to review [the documentation here](https://www.vaultproject.io/)).
+If you are not familiar with Vault, take a few minutes to review [the documentation here](https://www.vaultproject.io/).

 ![image alt text]({{ site.url }}/public/cmDSyp5zKlr8wnoTn0r0UA_img_0.png)